Skip to content

 • and so on…

 But Dr. Hartman says that one method reigns supreme: laser hair removal.
 “It’s hands down the best, most effective, and most permanent way to get rid of any hair.”
+Laser hair removal and similar options can significantly reduce hair growth over time.

 The way that laser treatment works for hair removal is by targeting the pigment in the hair, so dark hair is most receptive to the treatment.
 “Blonde hair doesn’t respond as well, white hair does not respond at all, and with gray hair, you’re taking a chance,” Dr. Hartman explains.
 This gives you more reason to try laser hair removal at a younger age, according to Dr. Hartman.